 Our Gala Dinner will take place at The Biscuit Factory: the UK’s largest independent commercial art, craft & design gallery set in the heart of Newcastle’s cultural quarter.

 Last year after dinner we were entertained by protest singer Grace Petrie and comedian Sarah Mann.
 We look forward to welcoming more talent to UXLibs in 2020.

 CODE OF CONDUCT

-Once again we followed a conference code of conduct to ensure that everyone attending UXLibs feels welcome, accepted and entirely safe throughout.
-This is very important to us and we are due to revisit its content before the end of this year.
+Once again we will be following a conference code of conduct to ensure that everyone attending UXLibs feels welcome, accepted and entirely safe throughout.
+This is very important to us and we are due to revisit its content ahead of this year’s conference.

 See you at UXLibsVI!